- US Online Poker

 In Pennsylvania, the main such quirk is the requirement is that online operators prominently feature their land-based partner’s branding.

 Elsewhere, this matter would be up for private negotiation between the companies themselves.
 This requirement was added in PA in part to appease Hollywood Casino owner Penn National Gaming, which initially wanted online brands to be excluded from the market entirely.
 Since launch, however, there’s been little clarity or enforcement.

 PokerStars PA, going out of its way to be compliant, ended up saddling itself with the cumbersome pokerstarmtairycasino domain instead of something more concise.

 Conversely, competitors like DraftKings Casino and FanDuel Casino operate their PA platforms from their main websites.
 Their partner branding is minimal with seemingly no objection from the regulator.

 As with the half-cocked launch, the inclusion of this rule ultimately serves little purpose.

-By taking things more slowly and avoiding unnecessarily complicated laws, others states can emulate Pennsylvania’s later success — but without the initial stumbles.
+By taking things more slowly and avoiding unnecessarily complicated laws, other new online casino states can emulate Pennsylvania’s later success — but without the initial stumbles.